Price & savings guide

 Match the molecule to the price

 You don't need the most expensive drug — you need the cheapest one that gets you to your goal.
 For many people semaglutide at a sub-$150 flat rate is plenty, and tirzepatide is worth the premium only if you want its higher ceiling.
-We break down the trade-off in semaglutide vs tirzepatide: the cheaper effective GLP-1.
+We break down the trade-off in semaglutide vs tirzepatide: the cheaper effective GLP-1, or shop the semaglutide-only price ranking and tirzepatide's price ranking directly.
 Picking the right molecule first often saves more than shaving a few dollars off the wrong one.
+For a smaller goal or a tighter budget, it's also worth knowing a GLP-1 isn't the only evidence-backed option — see phentermine vs GLP-1: cost and effectiveness compared for that specific trade-off.

 Verify the pharmacy before you celebrate the price